DataScienceMY/MATLABFunctions/README.md

 *Hi!*

-👨🏼‍💻 I write MATLAB code for my study.\n
+👨🏼‍💻 I write MATLAB code for my study.\
-🤔 Some of the code are functions for general purpose that I think might be useful to others.\n ⚒️ Everyone is welcome to fork this repo.\n
+🤔 Some of the code are functions for general purpose that I think might be useful to others.\
+⚒️ Everyone is welcome to fork this repo.\
 🙋🏼‍♂️ Do raise an issue or pull request to report errors or request features.

 |Function|Purposes|